Ectopic Pregnancy: Causes, Symptoms & Treatments

 • Blood tests to check pregnancy hormone levels

-• Ultrasound, especially transvaginal scans, to locate the pregnancy
+• Ultrasound, especially trans-vaginal scans, to locate the pregnancy

 • Physical examination